Renewables

 They include four self-balancing solar power plants that state-owned power utility Elektroprivreda Srbije (EPS) is developing with the consortium Hyundai Engineering – UGT Renewables under a strategic partnership.
 The contracts were signed by EMS CEO Jelena Matejić and EPS CEO Dušan Živković.

-Two projects with grid connection contract are hybrid power plants
+Two projects with grid connection contracts are for hybrid power plants

-Another five projects on the list are also photovoltaic plants: East One (49.5 MW), South Two (44 MW), Erdevik (74 MW), Solar Knjaževac (136 MW) and Palić (110 MW).
-Among the projects with contracts for grid connection are two energy parks or hybrid power plants that combine wind and solar energy – Vida Power with 150 MW and Equinox with 277 MW.
+Five other projects on the list are also for photovoltaic plants: East One (49.5 MW), South Two (44 MW), Erdevik (74 MW), Solar Knjaževac (136 MW) and Palić (110 MW).
+Two are for energy parks – hybrid power plants combining wind and solar energy – Vida Power with 150 MW and Equinox with 277 MW.

 Of note, in October 2024, the Government of Serbia launched the strategic partnership with the consortium Hyundai Engineering – UGT Renewables, which was selected at a tender for the investment.
 It envisages solar power plants with a total connected power of 1,000 MW, or 1,200 MW in nominal terms, and battery energy storage systems (BESS) of 200 MW in overall capability and 400 MWh in capacity.